Used to test for tuberculosis (TB) infection.

 If you notice these less serious side effects, talk with your doctor:

-- Skin pain or itching at the site of the test
+- Pain, swelling, or itching at the injection site

 If you notice other side effects that you think are caused by this medicine, tell your doctor